Salvini down, but not out in Italy regional poll

 For Matteo Salvini, this weekend's regional elections in Emilia Romagna and Calabria were meant to be a crucial step in his comeback at national level.

-"First we'll send them home on Sunday and then we'll give the government of landings, taxes, and handcuffs an eviction notice", the far-right political leader wrote on Sunday (27 January), violating campaign silence rules.
+"First we'll send them home on Sunday and then we'll give the government ... an eviction notice", the far-right political leader wrote on Sunday (27 January), violating campaign silence rules.

 Join EUobserver today